 The name of this feature is called “What's nearby”.
 So I used this training as an opportunity to assess the effectiveness of the copy, as an entry point for adding places to the map.

 To test the effectiveness of the button “What’s nearby”, I would measure the answers participants give to task 4:

 “Without tapping anything yet, what do you think the button ‘What’s nearby’ does?
 Why?”

 The participant needs to correctly identify that “What’s nearby” is for adding places to the map, before tapping on the button.

-Whilst users understood that “What's nearby” was for adding places to the map.
-Some participants thought that the places would only be shown near the selected hotel.
+5/7 participants understood that “What's nearby” was for adding places to the map.
+But some participants thought that places would only be shown near the selected hotel.

-So we decided to change the copy of the button to “Explore this area”.
+So Joy Kordts, UX Writer at trivago, decided to change the copy of the button to “Explore this area”.
 To make it clearer that you’re searching for places within the visible map area.
 Not just near the selected hotel.

 What I found most challenging is writing the task questions.
 Being able to clearly guide the user through the prototype, whilst not biasing them or prompting them in any way.